Raniac/django_demo/README.md

 consists of a number of placeholder files for things like models, views, and tests.

 Before doing any refactoring, always do a commit.

+To let Git notice that some files are moved, use **git mv** command.